 Dartmouth, Nova Scotia

 The Cole Harbour Detachment works to ensure local needs are met by collaborating with the community to develop local policing priorities.
-The RCMP Cole Harbour detachment priorities for 2011/2012 include:
+The RCMP Cole Harbour detachment priorities include:

 Our Community Policing officers spearhead a number of programs including Feed the Students at Cole Harbour Place.
 Cole Harbour's School Liaison officers work closely with students from the 25 schools in the area.
 Programs such as Drugs Abuse Resistance Education (D.A.R.E.), internet safety and anti-bullying are introduced to children through these officers.

 Please contact the Detachment if you require RCMP participation in an upcoming event in your community.